pikatchu/closedsource/book/0430-bellardians.md

 The room fell silent for a moment.
 Then, a few of them exchanged knowing glances, smiles forming on their faces.
 A man who appeared to be their leader stood up.

 “I think we can arrange something for our friend Leo,” he said, stepping forward.
 His eyes gleamed with amusement.
-“I must confess, I’m a little jealous.
+“I must confess, I'm a little jealous.
 I wish I could go back to the days when I first learned C.”

 He turned and gestured for someone to come closer.
 A young man with sharp eyes and a confident stance stepped forward.